Japan Explorer - 13 Days

 This afternoon take a short ferry trip to the small Miyajima Island, famous for the giant torii gate which appears to float on water, when the tide is low the gate can be reached on foot.
 On arrival to the island we make our way to the centuries old Itsukushima Shrine, like the torii gate the main buildings are built over water and connected by pillars above the sea to witness the ocean beneath your feet.
 Follow one of the many walking trails on the island that cut through the forest, to numerous lookout points, accompanied by the resident deer.
 We return to Hiroshima for an evening at leisure.

 Hiroshima – Osaka.
 This morning we board the bullet train to our final destination, Osaka.
 On arrival we have some free time to explore the Namba or Shinsaibashi area to enjoy our fill of ramen, sushi, or yakitori.
 We then take a short train journey to Osaka Castle, whose original foundations were destroyed over centuries by war and natural disasters.
 We take some time to wander through the secondary citadels, gates, stone walls and moats before getting lost in the lush green Osaka Castle Park, which houses a shrine dedicated to Toyotomi Hideyoshi.
-This evening, after checking into our capsule hotel, we have some free time to walk around Shinsaibashi and the Dotonbori riverfront.
+This afternoon, after checking into our capsule hotel, we have some free time to walk around Shinsaibashi and the Dotonbori riverfront.
 Dive into the covered shopping arcade before walking through the neon-lit Dotonbori riverfront which offers amazing nightlife options.

 Journey time: Hiroshima - Osaka (approx 2.5 hours)

 Our adventure comes to an end this morning.
 Take the train to Osaka airport or take the bullet train to Tokyo, using your JR pass, to carry on your travels home.
 Airport transfers and additional nights accommodation can be arranged for an additional fee if you're not quite ready to go home.